mattmakai/fullstackpython.com/source/content/pages/04-data/0403-no-sql-datastores.markdown

 * [Neo4j](http://www.neo4j.org/) is one of the most widely used graph databases and runs on the Java Virtual Machine stack.

+* [Cayley](https://github.com/google/cayley) is an open source graph data store written by Google primarily written in Go.

 ### Graph data store resources
 * [Introduction to Graph Databases](http://www.slideshare.net/maxdemarzi/introduction-to-graph-databases-12735789)